Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Allow Off Hand

-Determines whether an item can be placed in the off-hand slot of the inventory.
+Determine whether an item can be placed in the off-hand slot of the inventory.

+Type: Boolean

 <CodeHeader>minecraft:item > components</CodeHeader>